-Nursing Process II · Nursing in Conditions of Human Adaptation, Dysfunction and Pathology adults, young through elderly, and children.
+N1500(CL) (5:1:12) Nursing Process II-Nursing in Conditions of Human Adaptation, Dysfunction and Pathology of the concepts presented in N1300.
+Focuses also on developing skills in the phases of nursing process with adults, young through elderly, and children.
 Special emphasis on planning and intervention in nursing process.
-(Prerequisite: Successful completion of N1400/1420; pre- or co- requisite: N1300.)
+(Prerequisite: Successful completion of N1400/1420; pre- or corequisite; N1300.)